- Search The Registry

 - My Account

 *Frankie Crocker was born on this date in 1940.
-He was an African American radio personality, entertainer, administrator, and producer.
+He was a Black radio personality, entertainer, administrator, and producer.

 Born in Buffalo, NY, Crocker began his radio career at Williamsville, NY; station WUFO, while studying pre-law at the University of Buffalo.
 His other jobs included N.Y. radio stations WWRL and Top 40 station WMCA.
 As program director at WBLS-FM and WLIB-AM in the early '70s, Crocker began to shape an innovative and influential radio format.
 That style would become known as progressive R&B while he garnered the top spot in the ratings.
 His timing was perfect as a new kind of R&B station was beginning to spring up on the FM dial around the country.
 Their formats emphasized less (if any) talk, a cross blend of jazz, pop/rock, sophisticated soul, funk, and R&B. The sound was similar to the sound of the smooth jazz stations of the late '90s.
 The Venus Flytrap characters on the television sitcom WKRP in Cincinnati showed a slight resemblance to Crocker's sound and style.